tsani/eval/bytecode.md

   boundary.
 This is used for calculating the address of function arguments.
 - `SP` the stack pointer is the offset into the argument stack of the next unused item.
     (Seen differently, it is the current size of the stack.)
-- `EP` the environment pointer stores the address of the current environment

 # Memory segments